 Can you imagine that?
 Just count back almost 5,000 years into the past.
-Methuselah started growing in approximately 3,000 B.C.
+Methuselah started growing in approximately 3,000 BCE.
 That's about the time that ancient Egyptians were inventing the first systems of writing.
 Think about all of human history that has taken place in the last 5,000 years.
 Methuselah has stood through it all!

 Methuselah stands in the Inyo National Forest in California's White Mountains.
 Its exact location, though, is kept a secret to protect it from vandals.
 Guests can visit the “Methuselah Grove" in Inyo National Forest, but they simply have to guess at which tree Methuselah might be.

 Methuselah wasn't always the oldest tree in the world, though.
 An even older bristlecone pine named Prometheus was over 5,000 years old when it was cut down in Nevada by a U.S. Forest Service graduate student in 1964.
 The student didn't realize the tree they were cutting down was Prometheus until it was too late.

 How can you tell how old a tree is?
 If you know much about trees, you know that you can count their rings to determine their age.
 Back in 1964, the graduate student who cut down Prometheus did so to study the tree's rings to figure out how old it was.

-Today, scientists who study tree rings — called dendrochronologists — use modern technology to take samples of a tree's core to study its rings without cutting it down.
+Today, scientists who study tree rings—called dendrochronologists—use modern technology to take samples of a tree's core to study its rings without cutting it down.
 Tree rings are created each year when trees add new layers as they grow.
 Most of the bulk of a tree is just dead wood, with the outer layers being the only ones that are alive.